rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient gender roles

-We imagine today that there's an ongoing battle of the sexes -- male versus female -- while simultaneously denying a gender binary.
+We imagine today that there's an ongoing battle of the sexes -- *male versus female* -- while simultaneously denying a gender binary.
 Masculinity is considered "toxic" unless it's coming from a women, which then makes her "brave".
 Femininity is scorned unless it's aped by a man identifying as a woman.

-To an enlightenment-era rationalist this would all seems absurd, but that's because rationalism fails to account for this very real phenomena.
+To an enlightenment-era rationalist this would all seem absurd, but that's because rationalism fails to account for this very real phenomena.
 However, if we look to ancient worldviews then this all makes perfect sense.
-This absurdity merely reflects the ancient gender roles resurfacing.
+This absurdity merely reflects the ancient gender roles resurfacing, specifically where men and women become playthings of ancient gods.

 We can find the "battle of the sexes" rhetoric emerging in the industrial revolution and in the so-called age of enlightenment.
 Importantly, this rhetoric did not exist in early Christianity nor in Judaism.